Richelieu mechanical ventilation station

 Duration of the work:

-Construction of the new mechanical ventilation station : fall 2023 to fall 2026
+Construction of the new mechanical ventilation station: January 29, 2024 to spring 2027

-A mechanical ventilation station is an infrastructure that is equipped with two fans designed to extract hot air from the métro network through inlets fitted with air vents.
+It is an infrastructure equipped with two fans designed to extract hot air from the métro network through inlets fitted with air vents.
 Ventilation stations built for the original métro network extract around 160,000 cubic feet of air per minute, while the new ventilation systems extract around 240,000 cubic feet per minute.
 Huge noise suppressors mitigate the noise from these fans to ensure quiet for residents living close to a ventilation station.

 Mechanical ventilation stations serve three essential purposes: